samriddhi125/-MeToo-Tweets-Emotion-analysis/README.md

 ## Acknowledgments

-We'd like to express our gratitude to our mentors Dr.Pooja Kamat and Dr.Smita Mahajan for their giudance and support throughout the project.
+We'd like to express our gratitude to our mentors Dr.Pooja Kamat and Dr.Smita Mahajan for their guidance and support throughout the project.

----

 Thank you for taking the time to explore our hackathon project.
 We're excited to make a positive impact and look forward to the journey ahead!